 The EU Taxonomy Regulation classifies economic activities and determines when they qualify as environmentally sustainable.
 In this way it serves as a guideline for investors with regard to environmental sustainability in the financing of economic activities.

 The EU Taxonomy Regulation is directed at financial market participants such as investment firms and alternative investment funds, companies with certain disclosure obligations (e.g. according to the CSR Directive) and measures adopted by the EU or member states to establish requirements for financial market participants or issuers with regard to financial products or corporate bonds that are made available as “environmentally sustainable” (e.g. EU Green Bond Standard).

 As the definition of a financial product within the meaning of the Regulation does not cover traditional real estate financing and Pfandbrief business, neither lending operations nor Pfandbrief issues come under the Taxonomy Regulation.
 However, Pfandbrief banks are affected when they fall, as companies, within the scope of the CSR Directive, as they are required under Article 8 of the Taxonomy Regulation to provide in their non-financial statement information on how and to what extent their economic activities are to be classified as environmentally sustainable within the meaning of the Taxonomy.

-Nevertheless, the Taxonomy criteria may be applied voluntarily, e.g. with regard to Green Bonds which aspire towards the Green Bond Standard label (which is expected in June 2021 and will probably require that the (re-)financed assets comply fully with the Taxonomy).
+Nevertheless, the Taxonomy criteria may be applied voluntarily, e.g. with regard to EU Green Bonds which aspire towards the Green Bond Standard label.

 The above-mentioned six environmental objectives are defined in the Regulation.
 Economic activities qualify as sustainable within the meaning of the Taxonomy when they contribute substantially to any of the environmental objectives set out in Article 9 of the Taxonomy Regulation.